-WFL1 funds the regulated, charitable RSLs in the Group through a structure known as the RSL Borrowing Group.
+WFL1 is the funding vehicle for the Group's four RSLs and WDSL and is known as the RSL Borrowing Group.
 New partners joining the Group may accede to the RSL Borrowing Group arrangement from time to time.
-WFL1 allows the RSLs to be funded collectively, within a cross-guarantee structure which allows all RSL-owned assets to be pooled for security purposes.
-In this structure financial covenants and other funding conditions will be tested at the RSL Borrowing Group level, however, each RSL will also monitor and report funding compliance at the subsidiary level.
+WFL1 allows the RSLs to be funded collectively, within a cross-guarantee structure.
+The RSLs pool their assets in the WFL1 Security Trust Deed (managed by M&G Trustees) with borrowings secured against these assets.
+WDSL is included in the cross-guarantee arrangement via a Deed of Guarantee and Indemnity, but does not own any assets and therefore is not party to the security trust deed.
+Financial covenants and other funding conditions are tested, and reported, at the RSL Borrowing Group level, however, each RSL also monitors and reports funding compliance at the subsidiary level.